Techne3/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

 An event listener works with events to 'listen' for certain programmed interactions within the page.
-When the even listener detects an event it will respond accordingly and fire a function that will change the element it was tied to.
+When the event listener detects an event it will respond accordingly and fire a function that will change the element it was tied to.